adrians90/testing-practice/README.md

 # testing-practice

-This is testing practice with Jest.
+This is testing practice with **Jest**.
 The exercise is part of The Odin Project curriculum :

 https://www.theodinproject.com/lessons/node-path-javascript-testing-practice